 All images from Crazy Coffins

 From giant-size whiskey bottles to ballet slippers, Viking ships and kites, there’s apparently no limit to Nottingham-based Crazy Coffins’ ingenuity when it comes to hand-crafting caskets with a wow-factor.

 “We don’t pride ourselves on being great designers,” the company’s Ursula Williams says.
 “The creativity comes from the families.
 We just do what we are asked.”

-The London showcase is one of several exhibitions that the company’s been a part of.
-Unusually for a business within the funeral industry, it chooses to display its colourful coffins in art galleries and creative spaces, where members of the public can touch, photograph and even climb inside them.
+Unusually for a business within the funeral industry, Crazy Coffins often chooses to display its colourful coffins in art galleries and creative spaces, where members of the public can touch, photograph and even climb inside them.

 “Children love them,” says Ursula.
 “They’ll be unleashed all over them and clamber in and out, while some people will lie in them and take photographs.
 They don’t seem to be scared at all – and it does help people to think ahead.”